Are you planning a trip to Taiwan? If so, this 2 weeks in Taiwan itinerary is just what you need to plan an epic trip!

 Taiwan Itinerary Day 4 & 5: Hualien and Taroko Gorge

 From Taipei, it’s a 2h30 train ride to Hualien – a charming seaside city and the gateway to Taroko Gorge.
 Make sure you catch a Puyuma or Taroko train to Hualien.
 Both these lines will get you to Hualien in the shortest amount of time.
 If budget isn’t a problem, you could consider flying while shoestring travelers may hop on the new direct bus from Taipei.
+For more tips, see my guide on getting to Hualien from Taipei.

 Although most visitors rush through Hualien rather quickly on their way to Taroko, the city itself and its nearby attractions are well worth exploring.